woodylee1974/simple_sm/README.md

 The each cell represents the action that should be performed when received the event under the state.

 When you have to handle a complex rule, such as an action should only be performed under a set of specified states, or a group of specific events should be handled differentially for different states, it is better to use a table to describe them and use a table-driven state machine to implement them.
-For example, using simple state machine, you should have the code to implement above example:
+For example, using simple state machine, you simply implement above example:
 ```
 from simple_sm import state_machine as sm
 class DeviceCore: